Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 SAINT-ÉMILION

-Ausone had plenty of chocolate and dark cherries silky tannins, was sensual, fleshy, very sophisticated, mega long on the palate with fat ripe tannins and perfect balance.
+Ausone had plenty of chocolate and dark cherries with silky tannins, was sensual, fleshy, very sophisticated, mega long on the palate with fat ripe tannins and perfect balance.
 Extraordinary stuff.
 98-99p.

 Bellevue Mondotte and Pavie Decesse were two blockbusters with immense fruit quality and fat ripe tannin on the palate, strong backbone, plenty of sweet ripe berries expertly supported by new oak, great length and depth, exquisite balance and immense aftertaste.
 Incredible stuff from the "twins".
 97-98p.